sgutierrez8c54/codeserv/Troubleshooting.md

 # Commonly Encountered Problems

 ### Problem with UVC Webcam support and version 5.2 software (*Listed 09/20/19*).
 There is a known issue with the USB Video Class (UVC) external web camera support and the v5.2 FTC Robot Controller software.
+This problem affects Android Studio, Blocks and OnBot Java teams who are using the v5.2 software and an external webcam.
+It does not affect teams who are using the internal camera of an Android Robot Controller phone.

 #### Problem Description
 If you are using the v5.2 Robot Controller (RC) app with a UVC webcam connected and configured, the RC app will fail to initialize Vuforia.